Garrett Cooper Player Props: Marlins vs. Twins

-After going 1-for-3 in his last game, Garrett Cooper and the Miami Marlins face the Minnesota Twins (who will hand the ball to Kenta Maeda) at 6:40 PM ET on Tuesday.
+After going 0-for-3 in his last game, Garrett Cooper and the Miami Marlins face the Minnesota Twins (who will hand the ball to Pablo Lopez) at 1:10 PM ET on Wednesday.

+He had a hitless performance in his previous game (0-for-3) against the Twins.

 Garrett Cooper Game Info & Props vs. the Twins